becky112358/hm305p/readme.md

 	+ Set over power protect value

 ## Acknowledgements
-Thank you to James of [NightFlyerFireworks.com](http://nightflyerfireworks.com/) for saving me several hours in figuring out how to control the HM305P power supply.
+Thank you to James of [NightFlyerFireworks.com](http://nightflyerfireworks.com/) for saving me many hours in figuring out how to control the HM305P power supply.